chiefy/chiefy.github.io/src/posts/2016-02-14-wercker-seneca-ecs-tutorial-part-1.md

 ---
 layout: post.swig
-title: Easily Deploy A Seneca Microservice to ECS with Wercker and Terraform: Part I
+title: "Easily Deploy A Seneca Microservice to ECS with Wercker and Terraform: Part I"
 date: 2016-02-14 12:00:00
 tags:
   - ecs